-And all of that plastic ends up in places like the Great Pacific Garbage Patch — the massive patch of marine debris in our ocean that is now visible from space (and growing) — and other weird, random and disturbing places in the ocean like the Arctic, the Mariana Trench (a.k.a. the deepest place in the ocean) and Henderson Island (a remote, unpopulated island located 3,100 miles away for many population center and halfway between New Zealand and Chile).
+And all of that plastic ends up in places like the Great Pacific Garbage Patch — the massive patch of marine debris in our ocean that is now visible from space (and growing) — and other weird, random and disturbing places in the ocean like the Arctic, the Mariana Trench (a.k.a. the deepest place in the ocean) and Henderson Island (a remote, unpopulated island halfway between New Zealand and Chile, 3,100 miles away from any population center).

 And besides just getting together for one of the biggest trash shindigs this world has ever seen, this plastic also tends to kill marine life that either ingests it or gets entangled in it.